Will it fit?

 Properly installed it does make a little noise, but sometimes prior to failure it sounds louder.
 It’s likely the unit was bent laying the bike down, or otherwise catching the counter on something loading or riding the bike.
 Possibly it’s getting worn out.
 In normal operation there should be little noise, and no “grinding” sound.
 Oil is often the cure for noise.

-Personally I’ve bent up a few of my counters, and it isn’t the end of the world.
+Personally I’ve bent up a few of my counters before the chassis redesign in 2014.
+It isn’t the end of the world.
 It can however end the day’s measuring.
 Once I crammed my bike into the back of the car, and bent the chassis.
 Another time, I ran off the trail I was riding, and a twig got into the chassis / gear and fouled things up.
+I also broke the deraillieur hanger and a couple spokes.
+It could have been worse.
 Last, my kickstand gave out, with the bike/ curb in the wrong spot as it fell.
 I fixed this one with a little twist of the chassis.

 If you recognize the sound it makes is “different”, check to make sure the unit spins freely and the gears aren’t binding.
 If the gears mesh too tightly, you may have bent the chassis slightly.
 I’ve bent a couple straight, usually a slight tug on the counter is all it takes to get the gears to mesh properly again.